ZeroPlayerRodent/firecracker/README.md

 It comes with many tools to help you start making games for the legendary computer!

-(Firecracker is currently an experimental piece of software, only use it if you absolutely know what you're doing)

 ## Features

-- A fully-fledged programming language
+- A full programming language
 - Inline sprite editing
 - Software sprite collision detection
 - Built-in 6 digit scoreboards
-- Functions for plotting backgrounds
+- Compiles to human-readable assembly

 ## Games made with Firecracker